 Establish and adhere to a definite schedule for maintenance and service based on the application and severity of the environment.
-Table 5-1 covers the recommended service intervals for a generator set on STANDBY service.
+The table below covers the recommended service intervals for a generator set on STANDBY service.
 If the set will be subjected to extreme operating conditions, the service intervals should be reduced accordingly.
 Some of the factors that can affect the maintenance schedule are the following:

 - Use for continuous duty (prime power)

-- Extremes in ambient temperature
+- · Extremes in ambient temperature

 - · Exposure to weather

-- Exposure to salt water - Exposure to dust, sand or other airborne contam inates.
+- · Exposure to salt water - Exposure to dust, sand or other airborne contaminates

-Consult with your local Cummins Power Generation distributor if the generator set will be subjected to any extreme operating conditions and determine a suitable schedule of maintenance.
+Consult with an authorized distributor if the generator set will be subjected to any extreme operating conditions and determine a suitable schedule of maintenance.
 Use the running time meter to keep an accurate log of all service performed for warranty support.
 Perform all service at the time period indicated or after the number of operating hours indicated, whichever comes first.
 Use Table 5-1 to determine the maintenance required and then refer to the sections that follow for the correct service procedures.
+Also refer to Cummins QSX15 Series Engines Operation and Maintenance Manual.

 TABLE 5-1.
-MAINTENANCE SCHEDULE
+PERIODIC MAINTENANCE SCHEDULE